2024 Solar Incentives Guide for Harrison, WI - Tax Credits & Rebates

 Federal Solar Incentives

-In August 2022, the Inflation Reduction Act made revisions to the ITC, now called the Clean Energy Credit.
-The Clean Energy Credit re-raises the credit up to 30% for solar installation projects started after January 1, 2022, and completed by the end of 2032.
-At this point, the percentage will see a slight decrease annually until the end of the program in 2035.
-The program expansion also makes claiming credit for energy storage systems easier than ever before, starting in 2023.
+The Inflation Reduction Act, passed in August 2022, made some changes to the ITC (as well as renaming it to the Clean Energy Credit).
+The Clean Energy Credit runs until 2035.
+Solar installation projects started after January 1, 2022, and completed by the end of 2032 may qualify for a 30% tax credit; this amount will decrease slightly on a yearly basis until the current program ends.
+Starting in 2023, the expansion will also make claiming credit for energy storage systems easier than ever before.

 State & Local Solar Incentives

-Some solar incentives may be provided by state and local governments.
-Like with federal incentives, these may include rebates, tax credits and more.
-These incentives — which may be provided by the state of Wisconsin, or by your county or municipality — could be offered for only a limited time, or on an ongoing basis.
+Some solar incentives may be offered at the local or state level.
+As with federal incentives, these could include rebates, tax credits and more.
+These incentives may be provided by your county or municipality, or by the Wisconsin government.
+Certain incentives are ongoing, while others are available for a limited time.

 Next Steps for Installing Solar in Harrison